Date filed

 Allegations

-On 30 December 2020, Society for Threatened Peoples (Gesellschaft für bedrohte Völker (GfbV)), representing affected indigenous people (Indígena Pataxó e Pataxó Hã-Hã-Hãe) filed a specific instance against Tüv Süd, a German company in the industrial sector, to the Brazilian NCP.
-The complainant alleged non-observance of the OECD Guidelines, specifically the General Policies, Disclosure, Human Rights and Environment chapters.
-The alleged breaches occurred in Brazil.
+On 30 December 2020, Society for Threatened Peoples (Gesellschaft für bedrohte Völker (GfbV)), representing two Indigenous groups (Pataxó and Pataxó Hã-Hã-Hãe) filed a complaint against Tüv Süd, a German company in the industrial sector, to the Brazilian and German NCPs.
+The complaint was filed in connection with the collapse of a dam near the Brazilian municipality of Brumadinho in January 2019.
+TÜV SÜD Bureau de Projetos e Consultoria Ltda (TSB), part of the TÜV SÜD group, had produced stability declarations on the dam before its collapse, the effects of which severely affected the Indigenous populations of the Pataxó and the Pataxó Hã-Hã-Hãe.
+The complainant alleged non-observance of the the General Policies, Disclosure, Human Rights and Environment chapters.

 Relevant OECD Guidelines